ContentCrow/color-wander/README.md

 Generative artwork in node/browser based on a seeded random.

+This is an updated version which runs on later node.js (20+) and python versions (11+) out of the box.
+Some npm packages have been updated and the code slightly adjusted.

-Blog post and more details:
+Blog post and more details from the original creator:

 [Generative Art with Node.js and Canvas](http://mattdesl.svbtle.com/generative-art-with-nodejs-and-canvas)